ThePrimeagen/dev-prod-2/lessons/04-tools/A-intro.md

 <br>

-I cannot tell you how many times in my earlier life i wrote a program that one small life of bash could have taken care of for me.
+I cannot tell you how many times in my earlier life i wrote a program that one small line of bash could have taken care of for me.
 Just knowing your tools is a massive advantage in developer life.

 <br>